worldline-go/hardloop/README.md

 If just stop time given, it will restart in the stop times.

+Use Timezone to set the timezone: `CRON_TZ=Europe/Istanbul 0 7 * * 1,2,3,4,5`

+Default timezone is system timezone.

 ```go
 // Set start cron specs.
 startSpecs := []string{